Hamnet Shakespeare

 Hamnet Shakespeare (baptised 2 February 1585 – buried 11 August 1596) was the only son of William Shakespeare and Anne Hathaway, and the fraternal twin of Judith Shakespeare.
-The twins were probably named after Hamnet Sadler, a baker who witnessed Shakespeare's will, and the baker's wife, Judith.
 Hamnet died at the age of 11.
 Some Shakespearean scholars speculate on the relationship between Hamnet and his father's later play Hamlet, as well as on possible connections between Hamnet's death and the writing of King John, Romeo and Juliet, Julius Caesar, and Twelfth Night.

-Hamnet found cultural representation in the 21st century works such as Neil Gaiman's The Sandman, 2018 film All Is True, Maggie O'Farrell's 2020 book Hamnet and its 2025 film adaptation, as well as comedy drama series Upstart Crow (2016–2020).
+Hamnet found cultural representation in 21st-century works such as Neil Gaiman's comic book The Sandman, the 2018 film All Is True, Maggie O'Farrell's 2020 book Hamnet and its 2025 film adaptation, as well as the comedy drama series Upstart Crow (2016–2020).

 Life

-Little is known about Hamnet.
+Little is known about Hamnet's life.
 Hamnet and his twin sister Judith were born in Stratford-upon-Avon and baptised on 2 February 1585 in Holy Trinity Church by Richard Barton of Coventry.
-The twins were probably named after Hamnet Sadler, a baker who witnessed Shakespeare's will, and the baker's wife, Judith; Hamnet was not an uncommon personal name in medieval and early modern England.
-According to the record of his baptism in the Register of Solihull, he was christened "Hamlette Sadler".
+The twins were probably named after Hamnet Sadler, a baker who witnessed Shakespeare's will, and the baker's wife, Judith; Hamnet was not an uncommon personal name in early modern England.
+According to the record of his baptism in the Register of Solihull, the baker was christened "Hamlette Sadler".

-By the time Hamnet was four, his father was already a London playwright and, as his popularity grew, he was probably not regularly at home in Stratford with his family.
-Park Honan believes that Hamnet may have completed Lower School, which would have been typical for the contemporary eleven-year-old.
+By the time Hamnet was four, his father was already a London playwright.
+As Shakespeare's popularity grew, he was probably not regularly at home with his family in Stratford.
+Park Honan believes Hamnet may have completed Lower School, which would have been typical for the contemporary eleven-year-old.

-The exact circumstances of Hamnet's death are unknown, as parish registers did not always record the cause of death.
-As one of the possible explanations, the death could've been caused by the famine and plague that devastated the Warwickshire countryside at that time.
-He was buried at the Church of the Holy Trinity in Stratford on 11 August 1596, likely before his father, who was on tour in Kent in early August, learned the news of his death.
-At that time in England about a third of all children died before age 10.
+The exact circumstances of Hamnet's death are unknown, as parish registers did not record the cause of death.
+Some sources speculate Hamnet's death resulted from famine or bubonic plague, the latter of which is disputed.
+At that time in England, about a third of all children died before age 10.